Home Up Search

 What Should be Done to Join Heat Treated 4130?

 First be sure it is understood why the higher strength is being used.
 If there is a real structural benefit or are you just getting into and area where local buckling may occur?
-If the extra strength is a real benefit, then perhaps welds can be placed in an area of low stress.
-Other joining techniques can be considered.
-Racing bicycle manufactures use special brackets that capture the tubing and then braze the joints at much lower temperature.
-You could heat treat the final product.
-Sounds difficult but one Baja race car team reports they did just that.
+If the extra strength is a real benefit, then perhaps welds can be placed in an area of lower stress.
+Other joining techniques can also be considered.
+Racing bicycle manufactures use special brackets or "Lugs" that capture the tubing and then they braze the joints at much lower temperatures than caused by welding.
+You could also heat treat the final product.
+It is very difficult to take a complex fabricated chassis, heat the assembly (with the needed fixture to minimize distortion) to 1600 deg F, then quench in oil and have it remain in the desired shape!
+However one Baja race car team reports they were going to do just that.
+Not sure how they managed the inevitable distortion or if it was a successful approach!

-My strong recommendation is to have some testing done by a competent welding research firm.
-This should include a measure of resulting weld joint strength, toughness and fatigue properties.
-With the large amount of sponsor money spent on most racing series they surly can be called upon to assist with researching this safety issue.
+My recommendation is to have some testing done by a competent metallurgical or welding research firm to evaluate the quality of weldments in 4130.
+With the amount of sponsor money spent on most racing series they surely can be called upon to assist with researching weld quality and materials suitability issues.

 For More Information on Welding 4130 Chrome Moly: